Nurture Natives

 About Nurture Natives

 In March 2022, our team—Esther Bonney, Samantha Rutherford, and Abigail Bonney—was selected to attend the National 4-H Youth Summit on Agriscience.
 There we developed a project to help solve an agricultural issue in our community: invasive species.
 Our project, Nurture Natives, is dedicated to increasing biodiversity through the planting of native trees and shrubs and the eradication of invasive plants.
 In the past year, Nurture Natives has been featured on the National 4-H website, won a Mini Grant, and was selected by the National 4-H Council as one of two projects nationwide to receive a Scale for Success Award.
-Please support us by reading about our project and joining us at Maryland Day!
+Please support us by reading about our project and signing our petition!

 The Issue